-Para meter FY 2021-22 FY 2020-21
+Para ameter FY 2021-22 FY 2020-21

 Wat er discharge by destination and level of treatment (in Kilolitres)

 (i) To Surface Water

 - No treatment

 - With Treatment - please specify level of treatment

 (ii) To Ground Water

-- No treatment
+- No treatment 5 1/

-- With Treatment - please specify level of treatment Bank's operations a
+- With Treatment - please specify level of treatment Bank's operations a purview of any man

-(iii) To Seawater purview of any manufacturing/ factory activity and hence the wat
+(iii) To Seawater factory activity and

 - No treatment discharge is limited

 - With Treatment - please specify level of treatment domestic discharge

-(iv) Sent to third parties personal use only.
+(iv) Sent to third parties personal use only. clause is not strictly 0,

 - No treatment Bank. y applicable to the

 - With Treatment - please specify level of treatment

 (v) Other

 - No treatment

 - With Treatment with Level of Treatment

-Tota l Water Discharged (In Kiloliters)
+Tota al Water Discharged (In Kiloliters)